Inuyasha (character): Reception

 Inuyasha has been popular within Japanese fans.
 In the Newtype magazine from August 2001, he was voted as the second best male character losing to Spike Spiegel from Cowboy Bebop.
 In 2002, Inuyasha won the Animage Anime Grand Prix for Best Male Character.
 In the next year, he was third behind Kira Yamato and Athrun Zala both from Mobile Suit Gundam SEED.
 He was sixth in the following poll.
 A 2019 NHK poll of 210,061 people saw Inuyasha voted the favorite character from all of Rumiko Takahashi's works.

-Critical reception has also been mixed.
+Critical reception has been mixed.
 Derrick L. Tucker of THEM Anime Reviews praised the characterization of Inuyasha and other main characters, identifying it as a key reason why story elements such as the love triangle between Inuyasha, Kikyo and Kagome are able to evoke significant audience emotional response.
 In a review of the second manga volume, Megan Lavey from Mania Beyond Entertainment commented that the character's development was depicted for the first time as the story began to explore why Inuyasha is often angry and has difficulty trusting others.
 Inuyasha and Kagome were praised by Mania writer Chris Beveridge for how well they act together in contrast to the leads of Ranma ½.
 Writing later for the Fandom Post, Beveridge explained how it was fun seeing Inuyasha in the modern world and the impact it has on Kagome.
 Similarly, Holly Ellingwood from Active Anime particularly enjoyed the comedy that occurs when Inuyasha visits the modern world following Kagome.
 Despite noting how several characters had similar faces, Anime News Networks Zac Bertschy noted that Inuyasha stood out thanks to his clothes.
 Anime News Network felt the character became a less interesting anti-hero as the plot progressed and criticized the handling of his dynamic with Kagome due to the repetitive romantic tension despite both often arguing.
 John Sinnott from DVD Talk noted how examined was Inuyasha including his heritage and use of his sword that could create a big impact.